thomasgermain/pymultiMATIC/README.md

 You can find a deeper documentation [here](https://thomasgermain.github.io/pymultiMATIC/).

 ## Todo's
-- Move ApiConnector to async
 - Handling ventilation
+- SysFlow instead of boiler
 - Moving some constructors (System) to **kwargs